omarsar/omarsar.github.io/_posts/2016-08-04-feeling-confident.md

 The feeling of confidence is not the same as the feeling of drive and vision.
 Motivation is nothing without end goals.
 I guess what I am trying to say is that you need a dream team.
 More importantly, for your idea or business to prosper, you need to find the best leaders.

 \\
-The same goes for writing, song-writing, researching, and just about any trade left in the market today.
+The same goes for writing, broadcasting, researching, and just about any trade left in the market today.

 \\
 Our world has seen a sudden rise in computation speed and artificial intelligence (AI).
 The potential for business has been slashed in two, as machines continue to replace ideas and the working class.